Analytics built by: Location, Inc.

 Importantly, NeighborhoodScout’s exclusive research found that Tallahassee's housing market shows one of the <a href="/blog/highest-appreciating-cities">top real estate appreciation rates in the U.S.A.</a> in the latest quarter, which may signal the city’s near-future real estate investment strength.

-Relative to Florida, our data show that Tallahassee's latest annual appreciation rate is lower than 80% of the other cities and towns in Florida.
+Relative to Florida, our data show that Tallahassee's latest annual appreciation rate is higher than 70% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Tallahassee differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Tallahassee - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Tallahassee real estate investment or home purchase decisions.